google/go-cloud/internal/docs/pubsub/design.md

 There are several pubsub systems available that could be made to work with Go Cloud by writing drivers for them.
 Here is a [table](https://docs.google.com/a/google.com/spreadsheets/d/e/2PACX-1vQ2CML8muCrqhinxOeKTcWtwAeGk-RFFFMjB3O2u5DbbBt9R3YnUQcgRjRp6TySXe1CzSOtPVCsKACY/pubhtml) comparing some of them.

-The go-micro project already provides a portability layer (called broker) for several Go pubsub clients.
-The API is here and the implementations for various pubsub systems are here.
-The go-micro broker could be used as a reference for designing the Go Cloud pubsub API, bearing in mind that it isn’t structured according to the concrete type + driver paradigm used by Go Cloud.

 ## Design overview
 ### Developer’s perspective
 Given a topic that has already been created on the pubsub server, messages can be sent to that topic by creating a new `pubsub.Publisher` and calling its `Send` method, like this (assuming a fictional pubsub provider called "acme"):